Butterball 2023 Thanksgiving Outlook Report

 Twenty-eight percent of consumers anticipate hosting more at-home gatherings in 2026, a four-point increase from 24 percent last year, according to the 2026 International Housewares Association‘s (IHA) At-Home Entertaining Survey released Feb.
 23.

-The survey demonstrates how hosting at-home gatherings – whether to celebrate life moments or for no reason at all – continues to gain momentum, especially among younger generations.
+The survey illustrates how hosting at-home gatherings – whether to celebrate life moments or for no reason at all – continues to gain momentum, especially among younger generations.
 Fifty percent of respondents said they plan to host the same amount of gatherings, while 19 percent thought it would be less.

-The continued uptick in at-home entertaining will be on full display at The Inspired Home Show, March 10-12 at Chicago’s McCormick Place.
-From small appliances to cookware, kitchen tools to serveware, products designed for entertaining at home will be just one of the categories attracting attention at the largest global home and housewares marketplace in the Western Hemisphere.
+From small appliances to cookware, kitchen tools to serveware, products designed for entertaining at home will be just one of the categories drawing attention at the largest global home and housewares marketplace in the Western Hemisphere.

 Younger generations lead momentum